Almost all of the zeros of the Riemann zeta-function are on the critical line: The Selberg approximation

-for a set of $t\in[T,2T]$ which has the measure at least $T(1-\alpha^{1-C(1/2-\epsilon)})$.
+for a set of $t\in[T,2T]$ which has the measure at least $T(1-\alpha^{1-C(1-\epsilon)})$.

 Here we applied Lemma~\ref{PreobLesLemma} to control the values $\sigma_{x,t_1}$.
-Now Theorem~\ref{PreobApproximationTh} follows using the fact that all of the short Dirichlet polynomials correlate and the correlation has the required bound on the exceptional set.
+Now Theorem~\ref{PreobApproximationTh} follows using Taylor expansion of the Dirichlet polynomials in powers of $(t-t_1)$ and the fact that \emph{we can multiply the short Dirichlet polynomials by suitable quantities} so that the absolute value of the sum of the multiplied polynomials is larger than the sum of the absolute values of the original polynomials for almost all $t$.